VictoryfarmsKE/client-server-scripts/Client.md

 -   **Doctype:** Sales Order

-### **Server Methods Descriptions**

-##### **Fetch Stock Allocation Items**

-This method retrieves items for stock allocation based on the specified warehouse and transaction date.
-It first determines whether the warehouse has child warehouses and compiles a list of all relevant warehouses.
-It then fetches stock order reviews and material requests for these warehouses, gathering items that match pending or submitted material requests.
-The items, including their allocation details and associated warehouses, are returned for further processing.

--   **Parameters:** `warehouse`, `transaction_date`
--   **Returns:** List of stock allocation items

-##### **Fetch Stock Request Items**

-This method fetches stock request items for a given warehouse, company, and transaction date.
-It builds a list of warehouses, including child warehouses, and retrieves material requests that match the specified criteria.
-For each material request, it gathers the requested items, their quantities, and associated warehouses.
-The resulting list of items is returned, providing the necessary data for stock requests.

--   **Parameters:** `warehouse`, `company`, `transaction_date`
--   **Returns:** List of stock request items

-##### **Create Fleet Allocation**

-This method creates a fleet allocation document based on the 'Stock Order Review' document.
-It checks if the document's status and source match the criteria.
-It then identifies the destination branches and calculates the total quantity for each branch.
-A new 'Fleet Allocation' document is created, and items are appended with their respective quantities.
-If the document is successfully created, the status of the 'Stock Order Review' is updated to 'Fleet Allocated'.

--   **Parameters:** `stock_order_review`
--   **Returns:** None (creates Fleet Allocation document)

-##### **Create Stock Entries LC to Branch**

-This method creates stock entries for transferring materials from the local company (LC) warehouse to branch warehouses.
-It first fetches the fleet allocation document associated with the stock order review and verifies the necessary warehouse details.
-For each branch in the fleet allocation, it creates a new stock transfer entry, specifying the source and destination warehouses.
-Items are allocated and added to the stock entry based on the allocation quantities.
-The stock transfer entries are inserted, completing the material transfer process.

--   **Parameters:** `stock_order_review`
--   **Returns:** None (creates Stock Entry documents)

 #### **15. Validate Fields Before Submit**

 This script for the 'Purchase Receipt' form ensures that certain fields are validated before the form is submitted.
 It checks if the `received_by` field is not empty and that the `items` table has at least one entry.
 If these conditions are not met, it prevents the form submission and displays an error message to the user.
 This validation helps maintain data integrity by ensuring that all necessary information is provided before a purchase receipt is finalized.